kmatarese/glide/README.md

 --load_table output_table
 ```

-To pass multiple inputs to `data` you would simply do use space-separated
+To pass multiple inputs to `data` you would simply use space-separated
 positional arguments:

 ```shell